HarvsG/home-assistant.io/source/_integrations/bayesian.markdown

       required: false
       type: string
     value_template:
-      description: Defines the template to be used, should evaluate to `true` or `false`.
+      description: Defines the template to be used, should evaluate to `True` or `False`.
 Required for `template`.
       required: false
       type: template
     prob_given_true:
       description: >
-        Assuming the bayesian binary_sensor is `true`, the probability the entity state is occurring.
+        Assuming the bayesian binary_sensor is `True`, the probability the entity state is occurring.
       required: true
       type: float
     prob_given_false:
-      description: Assuming the bayesian binary_sensor is `false` the probability the entity state is occurring.
+      description: Assuming the bayesian binary_sensor is `False` the probability the entity state is occurring.
       required: true
       type: float
 {% endconfiguration %}